 Terminal illness: Supporting a terminally ill loved one

-Knowing how to offer comfort and support to a loved one who has a terminal illness can be challenging.
+Knowing how to comfort a loved one with a terminal illness can be challenging.
 What can you say or do?
-How can you help your loved one cope?
-How will you deal with your own grief?
+How can you help the person cope?
+How will you deal with your grief?
 Get the facts about supporting a loved one who is terminally ill.

 My loved one has been diagnosed with a terminal illness.
-How might our relationship change?
+How will our relationship change?

-Your relationship with your loved one might not necessarily change because he or she has a terminal illness.
-If you're concerned, try to build on your relationship's strengths.
-It's also important to be open to new possibilities.
-A loved one's terminal diagnosis might improve your relationship.
-Or unresolved conflicts might present new challenges.
+Your relationship might not change.
+If you're concerned, build on your relationship's strengths.
+Also, stay open to new possibilities.
+The diagnosis might improve your relationship.

 How can I help my loved one cope with a terminal illness?

 Let the person know that you're willing to listen — and never underestimate the value of your presence.
 Even if it feels as if you're not doing anything, your presence sends an important message.
 Don't, however, try to replace a trained counselor.